odt1/SISR/docs/getting-started/installation.md

     For more details, see the [VIIPER documentation](https://alia5.github.io/VIIPER/).

-=== "Windows"

-    VIIPER is bundled with SISR.
-No separate installation required.
+.

 ## 🚀 Getting SISR running

 ### 📦 Download SISR

+=== "Windows"

+    Download the zip archive for your architecture from the [Downloads](../downloads/index.md) page and extract it to a permanent location

+    A permanent location is important as SISR creates a marker shortcut in Steam that points to it's location

 === "Linux"

-    Download the AppImage for your architecture from the [Downloads](../downloads/index.md) page:
+    Download the AppImage for your architecture from the [Downloads](../downloads/index.md) page and make it executable

-    - `SISR-x86_64.AppImage` for 64-bit Intel/AMD systems
-    - `SISR-aarch64.AppImage` for ARM64 systems

-    Make it executable:

     ```bash
     chmod +x SISR-x86_64.AppImage
     ```

-=== "Windows"

-    Download the zip archive for your architecture from the [Downloads](../downloads/index.md) page and extract it to a permanent location
+    Move the file to a permanent location, this is important as SISR creates a marker shortcut in Steam that points to it's location

 ### 🎮 First Run